NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/ReuseNotes.md

 >```mysql -uroot -p123456 ```

-Then, check the data stored in the database:
+Then, run the following commands at the Mysql console:

 >```use classify;```
 >